-- 114. The proposed option is to increase the maximum infringement fee able to be prescribed through regulations from \$1000 to \$2000 for 'natural persons' and \$4000 for 'persons other than natural persons' (for example, companies, trusts and government organisations).
-Increasing the maximum infringement fee and introducing an individual/non-individual split would provide a more meaningful deterrent to breaching the RMA. - 115.Introducing a split would also improve consistency with maximum penalties available for prosecutions under the RMA - \$300,000 for 'natural persons', and \$600,000 for 'persons other than natural persons'.
-Consistency would also be improved by matching the maximum infringement fee in the RMA in relation to stock exclusion of \$2000 (introduced by the RLAA). - 116.
-There is a risk that, due to the increase in fee, councils may opt to avoid the lengthy and costly process of taking a prosecution by issuing an infringement fee instead.
-We estimate that there will only be a small number of cases where this occurs because councils take prosecutions generally for more serious offending, due to the significant costs involved.
-It is not expected that a council would issue an infringement notice for serious offending, as that would be a misuse of the infringement notice scheme.
-In addition, for serious offending, a council can receive 90% of the fines paid by the offender after a successful prosecution, so there is an incentive for a council to prosecute rather than issue an infringement notice for serious offending. - 117.
-The Legislation Design and Advisory Committee (LDAC)9 recommends a maximum of \$1000 for infringement fees, however it allows for "exceptions to the general principle".
-In cases where there are significant financial incentives to non-compliance a higher level of penalty may be justified to achieve the deterrent effect.
-There is good reason for an exception to this general rule in this case as a more meaningful penalty is needed to deter and punish offending and to better reflect the value the public places on a healthy environment.
-The Ministry of Justice (MoJ) have also been consulted on the fee increase, and are satisfied that it is appropriate to proceed with a split between natural and persons
+- 113. The proposed option is to increase the maximum infringement fee able to be prescribed through regulations from \$1000 to \$2000 for 'natural persons' and \$4000 for 'persons other than natural persons' (for example, companies, trusts and government organisations).
+Increasing infringement fee and introducing an individual/non-individual split would provide a more meaningful deterrent to breaching the RMA, and also align the maximum amount with that for stock exclusion offences. - 114.
+Introducing a split would also improve consistency with maximum penalties available for prosecutions under the RMA \$300,000 for 'natural persons', and \$600,000 for 'persons other than natural persons'.
+Consistency would also be improved by matching the maximum infringement fee in the RMA in relation to stock exclusion of \$2000 (introduced by the RLAA). - 115.A risk of this approach is that councils may have difficulty in determining whether an offence was committed by a 'natural person' or a 'person other than a natural person'.